Mixing Xanax With Alcohol

 - Nausea and vomiting.

-Alcohol Side Effects and Risks
+Alcohol Effects on the Body and Risks

 Alcohol is a depressant substance and can produce effects similar to those of Xanax in many cases, such as:5